-At October 31, 2014, the Authority's investment in project assets, net of accumulated depreciation, was approximately \$485.2 million, an increase of \$1.7 million over October 31, 2013.
+At October 31, 2015, the Authority's investment in project assets, net of accumulated depreciation, was approximately \$493.3 million, an increase of \$8 million over October 31, 2014.
 The Battery Park City project ("Project") consists of approximately 92 acres of landfill created, owned, and operated by the Authority.
-The Project's plan of development included approximately 35 acres of parkland and open spaces and provides for the construction, by private developers, of approximately 10.2 million square feet of office space, a 500,000-square-foot commodities trading facility, retail space, a marina, two hotels, a multiplex cinema, museums, three public schools, a public library, and approximately 8,600 residential units.
+The Project's plan of development included approximately 35 acres of parkland and open spaces and provides for the construction, by private developers, of approximately 10.7 million square feet of office space, retail space, a marina, two hotels, a multiplex cinema, museums, three public schools, a public library, and approximately 8,600 residential units.

 The Authority's project assets include land, site improvements, and a residential building constructed by the Authority on Site 22.
 Additionally, condo units owned by the Authority on Sites 1, 16/17, 3, and a community center on Sites 23 and 24, and related infrastructure improvements are included in project assets.
-The balances at October 31, 2014 and 2013 were as follows:
+The balances at October 31, 2015 and 2014 were as follows: